Role Models Matter

 I will stay in school, go to college and grow up to become a scientist just like the one I met at MOSI.

 Our world and their future depends on more of today’s kids doing just that.

-Find out the impact of NHSOY’s Meet the Scientist Day on the community by reading these letters submitted to Molly Demeulenaere, President and CEO of MOSI.
+Find out the impact of NHSOY’s Meet the Scientist Day on the community by reading these letters submitted to Molly Demeulenaere, former President and CEO of MOSI.